Straight Talk SC: Can't Win for Losing

 Sarah Sattelmeyer, senior associate, Financial Security and Mobility, Pew Charitable Trusts (bio), gave an overview of the state of economic mobility in the U.S. and describe what Pew's research indicates are the drivers behind it.

 To view Straight Talk SC Storify from Session III, click here.

 August 12: Revitalizing the American Dream

-Carol Naughton, senior vice-president, Purpose Built Communities (bio), will talk about the importance of community development and revitalization in building up the working poor.
-Curt McPhail, project manager, Northside Development Group (bio) will present an overview of Spartanburg’s transformative Northside Initiative.
+Carol Naughton, senior vice-president, Purpose Built Communities (bio), spoke about the importance of community development and revitalization in building up the working poor.
+Curt McPhail, project manager, Northside Development Group (bio) presented an overview of Spartanburg’s transformative Northside Initiative.